-In our days the Facebook generation have debuted on the revolving stage of life.
+In our days the Facebook generation has debuted on the revolving stage of life.
 The Facebook generation started in 1996 with Facebook and its members are born today, too.
-They are often called ”turn of the millenium generation,” and the most recent term is ”digital natives.”
+They are often called ”turn of the Millenium generation,” and the most recent term is ”digital natives.”

 They have grown up with the new technologies (computer, mobile phone, Internet), and they are hardly able to imagine their life without these.
 The services offered by the new technologies are part of their daily life, they are conveniently at home in the online world of the Internet.
 Belonging to virtual communities (e. g.
 Facebook) is more important for them than building personal connections.

 They spend less and less time reading, and more and more time playing computer games.
 They are able to occupy themselves with several things simultaneously; they are used to receiving large amounts of information in a short time.
 But the way they manage information has been transformed, as the vast amounts of information they receive online is overwhelming, and they do not have time to process and arrange it.
 A lot of it soon loses actuality, so very often people do not remember the information itself, but the way of accessing it.
 For them, information should be interesting, and not so much its reality or accuracy.

 In this way, they receive a lot of information that is unsuited to their age, and they are emotionally unable to cope with it.
 The rapid stream of information leaves no time for people to process and arrange it; freshly shared information is coming in from minute to minute, and because of the lack of meta-communication, the information itself is often misunderstood.